Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation

-\textbf{Battery charging setup.} A time-constrained battery management problem.
-A single battery is connected to multiple energy sources, including solar, wind, and grid power, with varying costs and availability.
+\textbf{Battery charging setup.} A single battery is connected to multiple energy sources, including solar, wind, and grid power, with varying costs and availability.
 The time horizon is limited to $H=5$ time-steps, requiring decisions about charging rates and energy source selection to balance energy demands, costs, and battery durability.
-The state of the system is defined by: (a) the state of charge (SoC) of the battery; (b) the availability of solar and wind energy sources; and (c) the grid energy price, which fluctuates over time.
+The state is defined by: (a) the state of charge (SoC) of the battery; (b) the availability of renewable energy sources; and (c) the grid energy price, which fluctuates over time.
 At each time step, the agent selects charging rates for each energy source.
-Solar and wind charging rates depend on availability, while grid charging incurs a cost.
+Solar and wind charging rates depend on the availability, while grid charging incurs a cost.
 This leads to a $7$-dimensional tensor with $10$ million entries.
-The reward penalizes charging costs and battery degradation while imposing an additional penalty for failing to reach the target SoC.
+The reward penalizes charging costs and battery degradation, and includes an additional penalty for failing to reach the target SoC.
 This creates a tension between immediate and long-term objectives.
-In earlier time steps, the agent can prioritize renewable sources to minimize costs and degradation.
+In earlier time steps, the agent should prioritize renewable sources to minimize costs and degradation.
 However, as the horizon approaches its end, meeting the target SoC becomes critical, even at the expense of higher costs or durability penalties.

-We evaluated the proposed algorithms and the baselines using returns per episode, with hyperparameters tuned via exhaustive search to minimize model complexity while ensuring convergence.
-Each algorithm was tested across $100$ independent experiments, with each experiment consisting of $20,000$ episodes.
-Exploration was facilitated using an $\varepsilon$-greedy strategy, with $\varepsilon$ decaying over time.
-For both \textbf{S-BCGD-PI} and \textbf{BCTD-PI}, we set $M=1$, updating the policy after every transition.
-The mean returns are presented in Fig.~\ref{fig::resource_res}.
-The proposed method not only requires significantly fewer parameters than the baselines but also demonstrates superior empirical convergence speed.
-The observations align with those from the wireless setup.
-While \textbf{DQN} converges the fastest, it achieves worse returns due to its disregard for the time dimension.
-In contrast, \textbf{FHQL}, \textbf{LFHQL}, and \textbf{DFHQN} require more episodes and samples to converge compared to \textbf{S-BCGD-PI} and \textbf{BCTD-PI}, highlighting the advantages of the proposed approach.